NicolasAngleraud/Deep-Learning-for-Supervised-Text-Classification/README.md

 - The data was extracted with a Python ETL pipeline from a dump file using RDF format of the Wiktionary.
 New dump files with current states of the Wiktionary are created regularly.
 The files can be found on the DBnary website.

+- Some of the word senses extracted were manually annotated to create training, validation et evaluation datasets.

 - Dbnary is derived from Wiktionary and is distributed under Creative Commons Attribution-ShareAlike 3.0.

 - Sérasset Gilles (2014).
 DBnary: Wiktionary as a Lemon-Based Multilingual Lexical Resource in RDF. to appear in Semantic Web Journal (special issue on Multilingual Linked Open Data). [pdf](http://www.semantic-web-journal.net/system/files/swj648.pdf)